Goutamladdha/Brain_tumor_detection/README.md

 # Brain_tumor_detection
-The following repository is created for working on a machine learning model wherein the CNN and the capsule network models are to be drafted.
-The ML models are designed in order to help and detect brain tumors at an early stage using dataset provided by kaggle.
+The following repository is created in regards to design a Machine Learning model which will classify Brain MRI Images in ‘Brain tumour and Normal’.
+CNN and capsule network techniques are used along with dataset provided by KAGGLE.
+The contributors for the repo are Abhay, Sachin, Rushikesh, Goutam and Suraj students of WCE undergoing this project.